-If time is available, discuss the situation with the School (e.g., School Counsellor, School Liaison teacher or Principal) and seek his/her support for notifying Oranga Tamariki.
+If time is available and a school-based programme, discuss the situation with the school (e.g., School Counsellor, School Liaison teacher or Principal) and seek his/her support for notifying Oranga Tamariki.
 In practice the notification will often be done by the School Counsellor, or your manager, but remember it is your obligation to make sure Oranga Tamariki is notified.